idler66/SSPF/README.md

 SSPF is the abbreviation of Small Step Path Finder.
-It includes a very efficient shortest path algorithm without relaxation operations named small step shortest path algorithm, and a new exact polynomial-time universal Steiner tree algorithm based on the shortest path algorithm.
+It includes a very efficient shortest path algorithm without relaxation operations named small step shortest path algorithm.
+For more detailed information, please view “Small Step Shortest Path Algorithm and its Storage Optimization Method” in the project